WOA-Project/SurfaceDuo-Guides/RestoreMicrosoftStore.md

-# Restore the Microsoft Store (Windows 11)
+# Restore the Microsoft Store (Windows)

-If your Windows 11 build lacks the Microsoft Store, follow these steps to fix this issue:
+If your Windows build lacks the Microsoft Store, follow these steps to fix this issue:

 ## Method 1: Use the built in Windows Store Reset tool into Windows